covjson/specification/spec.md

 ### 6.3.
 Coverage Objects

-A CoverageJSON object with the type `"<DomainType>Coverage"` is a coverage object, where `<DomainType>` is any of the domain types defined earlier.
+A CoverageJSON object with the type `"Coverage"` is a coverage object.

+- A coverage object may have the member `"profile"` with a string value to indicate that the coverage follows a certain structure (e.g. has a certain domain profile or restrictions on parameters).
+See the ["Common CoverageJSON Profiles Specification"](profiles.md), which forms part of this specification, for details.
+Custom profiles not part of this specification may be given by full URIs only.
 - If a coverage has a commonly used identifier, that identifier should be included as a member of the coverage object with the name `"id"`.
 - A coverage object must have a member with the name `"domain"` where the value is either a domain object or a URL.
 - If the value of `"domain"` is a URL and the referenced domain has a `"profile"` member, then the coverage object must have the member `"domainProfile"` where the value must equal the `"profile"` value of the referenced domain.